andrew/ultimate-awesome/README.md

 - [awesome-m8](https://github.com/v3rm0n/awesome-m8) - A curated list of awesome Dirtywave M8 ecosystem.
 - [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-xai](https://github.com/altamiracorp/awesome-xai) - Awesome Explainable AI (XAI) and Interpretable ML Papers and Resources.
+- [awesome-linear](https://github.com/dalys/awesome-linear) - A list of awesome Linear resources, add-ons, integrations, links, etc.
 - [awesome-authentication](https://github.com/gitcommitshow/awesome-authentication) - Resources to learn and implement authentication in your application.
 - [awesome-ai-summerschool](https://github.com/hazratali/awesome-ai-summerschool) - A list of summer schools on Artificial Intelligence, Machine Learning, and Healthcare.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.
 - [awesome-few-shot-object-detection](https://github.com/lxn96/awesome-few-shot-object-detection) - Collect some papers and datastes about few-shot object detection for computer vision.
+- [awesome-thai-dev](https://github.com/unnawut/awesome-thai-dev) - A curated list of awesome technical libraries/articles/resources in Thai.
 - [awesome-ai-seo](https://github.com/xaramore/awesome-ai-seo) - A curated list of awesome AI tools for SEO, including content optimization, keyword research, analytics, and more.
 - [awesome-software-engineering](https://github.com/Alliedium/awesome-software-engineering) - A curated list of awesome software engineering resources.
-- [awesome-linear](https://github.com/dalys/awesome-linear) - A list of awesome Linear resources, add-ons, integrations, links, etc.
 - [awesome-python-resources-persian](https://github.com/DjangoEx/awesome-python-resources-persian) - Python-related resources made in Persian language.
 - [awesome-few-shot-gnn](https://github.com/kaize0409/awesome-few-shot-gnn) - An index of algorithms for few-shot learning/meta-learning on graphs.
 - [awesome-swift-and-tutorial-resources](https://github.com/MaxChen/awesome-swift-and-tutorial-resources) - A curated list of awesome Swift resources and tutorial websites.
 Feel free to contribute!.